Skip to main content

 When it can make sense

-Mostly when the dog:
+Mainly when your dog:

 • has mild acute diarrhea